ConorTighe/Raspberry-Pi-Gesture-App/README.md

 ## Conclusion & Recommendations
+In this project, we have taken a raspberry pi and used it to run our gesture based flask web app.
+We have learned and gained a lot working with a Raspberry Pi and OpenCV.
+It was something different and challanging.
+It was interesting to work on the gesture recognition and to dive into machine learning.

 Although the process of installing OpenCV onto the Raspberry Pi was a long and tedious process, it was very rewarding when we got it working with our Web app.

 # Refrences